jley81/42OLD/README.md

-Worldcoin - a fork of Litecoin version with fast block time and faster confirmations (2 confirmations needed instead of 6).
+42 - a fork of Litecoin version with fast block time and faster confirmations (2 confirmations needed instead of 6).
 Like Litecoin it uses scrypt as a proof of work scheme.

 	- 30 second block target
 	- Difficulty retargets every 1 hour
 	- Total coins will be around 265 million.
-	- Each block will have 64 coins per block then decrease 1% per week (or 20,160 blocks) with a minimum reward of 1 WDC.
+	- Each block will have 64 coins per block then decrease 1% per week (or 20,160 blocks) with a minimum reward of 1 42.
 	- The default ports are 11081 (connect) and 11082 (json rpc).